sdc17/UPop/README.md

 * Compression

     Download the uncompressed model from the table below, put it under the `pretrained` folder, accordingly modify the option `--pretrained` of the scripts, and export the folder of datasets as the environment variable `DATASET`.
-For example, to conduct a 30% compression on 4 A100 GPUs (80G): (possible issues: [on one GPU](https://github.com/sdc17/UPop#2-compress-with-single-gpu), [out of memory](https://github.com/sdc17/UPop#4-out-of-memory-during-the-compression))
+For example, to conduct a 30% compression on 4 A100 GPUs (80G):
     ```bash
     export DATASET=datasets/vision